meeting-room-reservation-group/meeting-room-reservation-group/_posts/2016-05-10-add-cucumber-features.md

 - Add the new directories as Eclipse source Folders
   Select both directories `java` and `resources` and use the mouse menu: _Build Path > Use as Source Folder_

 - Add [Maven failsafe plug-in](http://maven.apache.org/surefire/maven-failsafe-plugin/) to the Maven Project Configuration `pom.xml`
+  __WARNING__ The Maven failsafe plug-in is a general _Integration Test_ plug-in, by default is scans for [test classes with specific patterns](http://maven.apache.org/surefire/maven-failsafe-plugin/examples/inclusion-exclusion.html).
+The class `RunCucumberTests` does _NOT_ fall in the pattern, so configuration is required.
+The Java test classes are not in a default Maven test classes directory `src/test/java`, so configration is needed.

 {% highlight plain text %}
             <plugin>